Niger’s neighbors and the UN seek to deescalate tensions with last-minute diplomacy

 Nearly two weeks since the coup and Niamey’s mostly quiet streets are interspersed with pro-junta rallies, anti-foreign rhetoric and residents waving Russian flags.

-The ruling military has called on the population to defend the country and groups of self-organized, mostly young people gather each night at some dozen roundabouts in the the capital to search cars for weapons and look for foreign forces.
+The ruling military has called on the population to defend the country and groups of self-organized, mostly young people gather each night at some dozen roundabouts in the capital to search cars for weapons and look for foreign forces.
 It’s unclear how much genuine support there is for the junta, but it appears to have rallied some civil society and political groups to its side.

 “It was not the military that provoked it.
-It’s a consequence of political and social policy choices,” said Amadou Roufai mahaman, general secretary for the Union of Pan-African Patriots, a political opposition group.
+It’s a consequence of political and social policy choices,” said Amadou Roufai Mahaman, general secretary for the Union of Pan-African Patriots, a political opposition group.

 While the region squabbles about a path forward, jihadis in Niger have been celebrating the chaos and greater freedom of movement since countries like France suspended military operations.
 A couple hundred French soldiers had been conducting joint operations with the Nigerien military in the tri-border area between Niger, Mali and Burkina Faso, and provided air support to Niger forces.
 But those operations are now on hold.
 France has some 1,500 soldiers in Niger.